 Submission must not have been published, or have major overlap with previous work.
-In case of doubt, contact the chair.
+In case of doubt, contact the chairs.
 Proceedings are published in open access by Dagstuhl LIPIcs in the Dagstuhl LIPIcs LaTeX-style template.
 To reduce friction when resubmitting, ACM’s PACMPL and TOPLAS formatted papers can be submitted as such (with the understanding that if accepted, they will be reformatted).

 There is no page limit on submissions, but authors must understand that reviewers have a fixed time budget for each paper, so the length of the feedback is likely to be unaffected by length.
 Brevity is a virtue.
 Authors also have to consider that the camera-ready version must be 25 pages in LIPIcs format (not including references).